PBRjr/obsidian-eberron-notes/Campaign Notes/Places/Khorvaire/Sharn/Sharn.md

 | Destination in adjacent ward           | 1d6 × 5 minutes |
 | Destination farther than adjacent ward | 2d6 × 5 minutes |

-- A party can reduce this time by one-half if one character makes a successful DC 15 Knowledge
+- A party can reduce this time by one-half if one character makes a successful DC 15 investigation

 - Numbers in parentheses are for magebred horses with the swift breed special quality